Subha85829/PwCCustomWeatherClientTool/README.md

 3. Double click the CustomWeatherClientTool.exe file.
 4. Enter the Name of the City you want to find weather details.

-Note : This will only work for cities which are included in the city_name JSON File.
+Note : This will only work for cities which are included in the cities JSON File.

 Steps to build the project and run the application:
 1. Pull the source code in your local machine.